 Be aware that these prepaid sim cards do NOT support 5G.

 All the above M!
 Singapore prepaid sim card deals you can also buy at Singapore International Airport Changi.
 For more info check the M1 website.
+All prepaid sim card plans of M1 are only available as physical prepaid sim cards.
+E-sims are not available for tourists.

 A Simba prepaid sim card costs only $10 SGD ($7 USD) and gives you 100 GB data for 30 days + unlimited calls/text in Singapore + 1 GB data free roaming.
 Well that is a great Singapore sim card deal!